MartinPankraz/DSAGTechXChange25/1-copilot-getting-started/student/Quest3.md

 ````
 ![Change response  parameter](../images/Quest3/ChangeRespondToCopilot.jpg)

-Then click on *Publish* to save and Publish the flow.
+Then click first on *Add* and then on *Publish* to save and Publish the flow.

 ### 4.2 Create a Topic “SAP Product Data”